 I personally focus on three characteristics: humility, eagerness to work hard, and emotional intelligence.
 I am very sensitive to over-confidence and arrogance, and so can fairly easily detect a lack of humility.
 Eagerness to work hard can be encapsulated by stories about overcoming adversity, dealing with difficult challenges, or evidence of grit- pursuing an Eagle Scout, black belt, being in the marching band, and similar indicators of willingness to work hard.
 Emotional intelligence I find very hard to pin down.

 This is probably because there is a complex interaction of shyness, introversion, and actual emotional intelligence.
-For example, you may have a shy, extroverted applicant who has very good or very poor emotional intelligence.
+For example, you may have a shy, extroverted applicant who has very poor emotional intelligence.
 Or a quiet, introverted person with very high emotional intelligence.
 Unfortunately, the interview setting is intimidating to the shy and introverted, so pulling this information from them can be challenging.
 I always considered the applicant’s general personality in evaluating emotional intelligence and made sure to give them opportunities to demonstrate it.